1.0 Light can be dispersed into colors

 so as we can see how Snell's law applies to a prism. from

-here this cite has nice images for basic optics
+this site has nice images for basic optics

 2.0 Dispersion grating